djschwab/Unihiker-K10-Time-lapse-camera/README.md

 If anyone knows why the framesize descriptors aren't accurate, or how to implement the rest of the camera's 'sensor' settings, I'd appreciate your advice.

 Please feel free use and improve this code.
-I'd appreciate hearing about what you do with it.
+I'd appreciate hearing about what you do with it in the Discussions section.